DonovanLoSg/cleaning-dsolutions/README.md

 The tags can include names of targetted items to be cleaned (e.g. Sink) and problems encounter (e.g. choke ).
 Tags can be part of the searching criteria, helping with the accuracy of the search result.

+## Random Articles

+To give users have a glimpse of the content of the database, up to five random articles are listed on the home page